 The key to a well-stocked canine first aid kit is that it will be easily available and well organized so you will not spend valuable time searching for the needed item.

 Having a complete first aid kit at home is the first step, but you may want to consider where and how the dog travels.

 If you take your dog on car rides, a smaller version of the kit should be kept in your car.
-Do you walk your dog?

 Chances are that you might appreciate having a portable kit that fits into a backpack or purse even if the walk is short.

 There are two options for first aid kits for dogs.
 The first and easiest is to purchase a kit from the store or internet and then add items if needed.

 The second option is to start from scratch, purchasing items from a store.
 To make your own, you will need a suitable container to keep all your supplies organized and neat.

 A small toolbox works well as well as a fishing tackle box.
 You can also use a cardboard box or a plastic tote.
 If you decide to use a cardboard box, you might want to line it or cover it in contact paper to help it last longer.

 The key is to find something that is easy to grab and move.
 If you keep all your supplies in a kitchen drawer, for example, they will not be as portable and you will be finding yourself grabbing items, one at a time.
 To keep the canine first aid kit organized,

 I like to place like items in small sandwich or snack bags.
 An entire travel first aid kit for walks or car rides fit nicely in a gallon size bags that you can reseal.